ec209/re-team-manual/source/documentation/automate-on-call-interruptible.md

 If the account points to the "aws-root-accounts" email address, then GDS staff who have access to the safe and membership of the 'aws-root-accounts' google group can remove the account.

-If it does not point to the root account email address, the originating team should remove.
+If it uses a different email address, the account can only be removed by someone with access to that email address.